EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 When using this approach, C and RS perform the following actions.

-C MUST generate a nonce value N1 vary unlikely to have been used with the same pair of authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS).
+C MUST generate a nonce value N1 very unlikely to have been used with the same pair of authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS).
 When using this profile, it is RECOMMENDED to use a 64-bit long random number as the nonce's value.
 C MUST store the nonce N1 as long as the response from RS is not received and the access token related to it is still valid (to the best of C's knowledge).

 C MUST use CoAP {{RFC7252}} and the Authorization Information resource as described in {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}} to transport the access token and N1 to RS.